 Criteria JORC Code Explanation Lucapa Commentary Indicator minerals Reports of indicator minerals, such as chemically/physically distinctive garnet, ilmenite, chrome spinel and chrome diopside, should be prepared by a suitably qualified laboratory.
-No indicator mineral results are reported Source of diamonds • Details of the form, shape, size and colour of the diamonds and the nature of the source of diamonds (primary or secondary) including the rock type and geological environment.
-The diamonds reported from BLK_18 have a variety of sizes, shapes and colours.
-The single diamond reported from BLK_19 is described in the report.
+No indicator mineral results are reported Source of diamonds Details of the form, shape, size and colour of the diamonds and the nature of the source of diamonds (primary or secondary) including the rock type and geological environment.
+The diamonds reported have a variety of sizes, shapes and colours.
 The diamonds were recovered from alluvial gravels of the Mid-Cretaceous Calonda conglomerate.
 These are essentially fanglomerates and braided stream sediments.
 At Lucapa the primary, kimberlitic source of the diamonds are believed to be kimberlites located within the Lulo Concession.
+Sample collection Type of sample, whether outcrop, boulders, drill core, reverse circulation drill cuttings, gravel, stream sediment or soil, and purpose (e.g. large diameter drilling to establish stones per unit of volume or bulk samples to establish stone size distribution).
+Sample size, distribution and representivity.
+Samples reported are bulk samples of alluvial gravels.
+The samples are designed to determine whether the units sampled are diamondiferous and to what extent.
+The samples are also designed to determine stone size distribution and eventually diamond values.
+Lucapa are conducting exploration activities to locate diamondiferous lithologies.
+The sample size, distribution and representivity are appropriate for this activity